 Many could argue a lot of these increases seem marginal, but they are hardly so.
 A decrease of almost .3 in ERA and a full .01 decrease in WHIP are both significant decreases for an MLB pitcher.
 But the most impressive increase is his proclivity for throwing complete games, and shutouts, in these hotter months.
 Particularly in the month of August, Bumgarner has 6 of his 13 total complete games and 3 of his 6 total shutouts.
 The warmer weather may help a bit, as hotter game-day temperatures may allow his arm to be looser and therefor toss more pitches per start.
 But that doesn’t alone explain how he has half of his career CG’s and SHO’s in just one calendar month.
 Bumgarner’s clutch gene may just be stronger than your normal MLB starter.
 August and September are pennant race months, and the NL West in particular seems to be tight each year between the LA Dodgers and MadBum’s San Francisco Giants.

-There is further support that Madison Bumgarner is a clutch pitcher.
+There is further support that Madison Bumgarner is a clutch pitcher, and hammers home what is already being discussed on sports talk podcasts in San Fran and around the country.
 Again beyond his 2014 postseason

 performance, let’s look at his career as a whole.
 Bumgarner holds batters to a lowly .182 BAA when there are 2 outs and runners in scoring position.
 In late and close games, defined below, Bumgarner allows just a .239 BAA and allowed just 35 runs to cross the plate in 330 plate appearances (about 1/10th of the time).
 That is remarkable to me, as that means Bumgarner only gives up a run in close games to 1 in every 10 batters; That’s better than giving up 1 run in just over every 3 innings pitched of close games.
 Bumgarner holds leads remarkably, and keeps his team in close games long enough to give his offense a chance to take a lead back.